Rockfella/ErgoAnnotation/README.md

 ErgoAnnotation zip file:
 [ergoannotation.zip](https://github.com/Rockfella/ErgoAnnotation/blob/master/latest/ergoannotation.zip)
 ## Start Configuration
-We have created a start-up file which is included in this repo. "start_up_file.blend", if you would like to use the best "standard" configuration for working with videos in blender open the file.
+We have created a start-up file which is included in this repo. [start_up_file.blend](https://github.com/Rockfella/ErgoAnnotation/blob/master/start_up_file.blend), if you would like to use the best "standard" configuration for working with videos in blender open the file.
 Press: File -> Defaults -> Save Startup File.
 This way the configuration will remain throughout different projects.